Back to blog

 2. Georgia — 1% Small Business Tax or 20% Flat

-Georgia is the sleeper pick that experienced nomads already know about.
-The tax system is simple, the cost of living is absurdly low, and the government actively wants remote workers.
+Georgia's tax system is simple, the cost of living is low, and the country has actively courted remote workers through the Small Business Status regime.

 The Details